jexia/jexia-sdk-js/extra_docs/quickstart.md

-# Quick Start Guide for the Javascript Anemo SDK
+# Quick Start Guide for the Javascript SDK

 The SDK currently exposes the following features:
   - on-demand access to data stored in DataSets (creating, reading, updating, deleting records)